DOMESTIC CORE EQUITY

 Why Weight by Earnings

-At WisdomTree, we combine the promise of active investments with the benefits of ETFs to create Modern Alpha® ETFs that are built to perform.
+At WisdomTree, we combine the promise of active investments with the benefits of ETFs to create Modern Alpha® ETFs that are built for performance.

 We believe fundamentals like earnings are a better indicator of underlying value than stock price alone.
 And, we believe that stocks with higher earnings—and therefore lower price-to-earnings (P/E) ratios—can outperform others.
 In the chart below, Wharton Professor Jeremy Siegel, a senior WisdomTree Advisor, demonstrates that stocks with lower P/E ratios outperformed those with higher P/E ratios.